dbosak01/fmtr/README.md

 #### A formatting list
 Sometime data needs to be formatted differently for each row of data.
-This situation is normally difficult to deal with.
-But it can be made easy with a formatting list.
+This situation is normally difficult to deal with in any language.
+But it can be made easy in R with the **fmtr** package and a formatting list.

 A formatting list is a list that contains one or more of the three types of formatting objects described above.
-The `fapply` function applies the list in two different ways: in order, or with a lookup.
+A formatting list can be applied two different ways: in order, or with a lookup.

 By default, the
 list is applied in order.
-That means, the first format in the list is applied to the first item in the vector, the second format in the list is applied to the second item in the vector, as so on.
+That means the first format in the list is applied to the first item in the vector, the second format in the list is applied to the second item in the vector, and so on.
 The list is recycled if the number of list items is shorter than the number of values in the vector.

-For the lookup method, the `fapply` function will apply the formatting object as specified by a lookup vector.
+For the lookup method, the formatting object is specified by a lookup vector.
 The lookup vector should contain names associated with the elements in the formatting list.
 The lookup vector should also contain the same number of items as the data vector.
-For each item in the data vector, the `fapply` function will look up the approprate format from the formatting list, and apply that format to corresponding the data value.
+For each item in the data vector, the `fapply` function will look up the approprate format from the formatting list, and apply that format to the corresponding data value.

 The following is an example of a lookup style formatting list:
 ```
-## Coming soon
+## Coming soon!
 ```

 ## Additional Features

-### Feature 1

-### Feature 2
+### The

+### The `labels()` function
+The labels associated with a user-defined format object can be extracted using the `labels()` function.
+This function will return a vector of labels that have been assigned in each of the conditions, in the order they were assigned.
+This function is useful if you wish to create an ordered factor for your data.
+You can assign the levels property of the `factor()` function to the output of the `labels()` function to keep your data ordered and everything in sync.